standardgalactic/third-brain/_Notes/Costs of market linked products.md

 ### Expense ratio
 - Fees to take care of the running costs of investments managers each year
-- Includes the sales commission paid to sellers to mutual funds
+- Includes the sales commission paid to sellers of mutual funds
 - Usually a percentage of the money in the investment
 - Low for debt-oriented products and high for equity-oriented products